Setting up the model¶

 RMW¶

-section contains a single option: GetRMWDistFromInputData
+The RMW section contains a single option: GetRMWDistFromInputData.

-if the input track database has reliable data
+Set this value to True if the input track database has reliable data

 on the radius to maximum winds.